borbware/unity-basics-course/Module1.md

 The project is separated into individual exercises.
 For more help, you can follow the [CatlikeCoding clock tutorial](https://catlikecoding.com/unity/tutorials/basics/game-objects-and-scripts/).

-## WP Exercise 1.
+## MP Exercise 1.
 Creating a project
 <!-- _backgroundColor: lightgreen -->
 * Install and setup all the tools needed and create your first 3D project for the course with the name `Module1Clock`.
 * This project will be worked on step by step in the coming exercises.